polcak/browser_extension_testing/integration_tests/client_simulator/example_configs/README.md

 * *pets*: a dictionary where the key is a browser and the value is a list of lists of extensions to test on that browser.
 That means more extensions can be installed during a single run.
 Extension name "None" stands for a run with no extensions installed. **Please note that the integration testing works based on comparing values gathered during a run with no extensions installed and runs with extensions installed.
 A run with the "None" extension must always exist in order to perform integration testing and it must always come first before any other runs in the *pets* list.**

+* *delay*: defines how long should the page visit take in seconds.

+* *mode*: use `interactive` if you'd like to see the visits happen sqeuntially.
+Use `threaded` for parallel visits.

 * *integration_testing*: a bool value indicating whether integration testing should start right after the data gathering is complete.

 ### How to select a browser version